BGI-Qingdao/MetaTrass/README.md

 ```

-Usage 0.1:  Configuring the references database:
+Usage 0.1:  Configure the reference database:
 ---
 1. **The reference database** for kraken2 includes a folder that holds the database.
    Databases are pre-built, including the required hash.k2d, opts.k2d, and taxo.k2d files.